Flames at Sharks: Lines, how to watch & open thread

 How to Watch

 Tonight’s game will be broadcast regionally on NBCSCA and SNW.
 Streaming is available with a subscription to ESPN+ (blackout restrictions may apply).
 The radio call will be streamed through the Sharks Audio Network.
-Puck drop is at 7 p.m.
-PT/10 p.m.
+Puck drop is at 7:30 p.m.
+PT/10:30 p.m.
 ET at SAP Center in San Jose, California.

 Check back then to follow along with all of the play-by-play action in the comment section below!